brooklynrail/brooklynrail-platform/content/events/2020/12/judy-chicago-in-conversation-with-maura-reilly.md

       - text: Current exhibit at Jeffrey Deitch, New York
         url: https://deitch.com/new-york/exhibitions/judy-chicago-what-if-women-ruled-the-world
   - person: maura-reilly
-    event_bio: "Maura Reilly is a curator who has organized dozens of exhibitions internationally with a specific focus on marginalized artists.
+    event_bio: "Maura Reilly is a curator and arts writer who has organized dozens of exhibitions internationally with a specific focus on marginalized artists.
 She has written extensively on global contemporary art and curatorial practice, including, most recently Curatorial Activism: Towards an Ethics of Curating (Thames & Hudson, 2018), which was named a “Top 10 Best Art Book of 2018” by the New York Times.
+Her next book, The Ethical Museum is forthcoming from Thames & Hudson in 2022, followed by a textbook on Feminist Art, also with Thames & Hudson.
 Reilly is the Founding Curator of the Elizabeth A. Sackler Center for Feminist Art at the Brooklyn Museum, where she developed and launched the first exhibition and public programming space in the USA devoted entirely to feminist art.
-While there, she organized several landmark exhibitions, including the permanent installation of Judy Chicago’s The Dinner Party, the blockbuster Global Feminisms (co-curated with Linda Nochlin), Ghada Amer: Love Had No End, among many others.
+While there, she organized several landmark exhibitions, including the permanent installation of Judy Chicago’s The Dinner Party, the blockbuster Global Feminisms (co-curated with Linda Nochlin), Ghada Amer: Love Had No End, Burning Down the House, among others.
 She is a founding member of two initiatives dedicated to fighting discrimination against women in the art world – The Feminist Art Project (TFAP) and Feminist Curators United (FcU).
-In 2015, Reilly was named one of the Top 50 most influential people in the art world by Art & Auction, in recognition of her advocacy for women artists.
 She received her M.A. and PhD in art history from the Institute of Fine Arts, New York University, and is an Editor-at-Large for the Brooklyn Rail.
-Reilly is Associate Professor of Art History and Museum Studies at Arizona State University."
+Dr. Reilly is an Associate Professor of Art History and Museum Studies at Arizona State University. "
 date: 2020-12-14 13:00:00 -0500
 end_date: 2020-12-14 14:30:00 -0500
 series: 194